 Halcion Half Life

 Triazolam is metabolized very quickly.
-One of the biggest advantages Triazolam has to offer over other sleep aids in its class is its very short.
-The ranges from 1.5-5.5 hours, depending on the dosage and patient characteristics.
+One of the biggest advantages Triazolam has to offer over other sleep aids in its class is its very short half-life.
+The half-life ranges from 1.5-5.5 hours, depending on the dosage and patient characteristics.
 This compared to prazepam or chlordiazepoxide that can take over 200 hours for blood concentrations to drop to half strength.
 This minimizes the burned out feeling that many sleep aids can leave behind.

 Adults take .25 mg (tablet form only) before going to bed for insomnia.
 It is meant for short-term use, no more than 10 days.
 For people who do not respond to .25 mg tablets, doctors may prescribe 0.5 mg tablets.
 This dosage amount should not be exceeded since the risk of adverse reactions increases in higher than normal dosages.